vtex-apps/search/docs/README.md

-You’re reading the documentation for `vtex.search@1.x`, some major architectural changes happened, if you want to read about version `0.x` go to [0.x](https://github.com/vtex-apps/search/tree/0.x), and consider talking with the Search & Personalization team about a upgrade to the latest version.
+> :warning:
+>
+> **Warning:** You’re reading the documentation for `vtex.search@1.x`.
+>
+> You can read about [version 0.x here](https://github.com/vtex-apps/search/tree/0.x).

-# VTEX Search
+# VTEX Intelligent Search

-The VTEX Search is an app that handles the result of the new [VTEX Intellinget Search](https://help.vtex.com/tracks/search--19wrbB7nEQcmwzDPl1l4Cb/3qgT47zY08biLP3d5os3DG), used to provide a more complete search experience.
+The VTEX Search is an app that handles the result of the new [VTEX Intelligent Search](https://help.vtex.com/tracks/vtex-intelligent-search), used to provide a more complete search experience, by providing new functionality, components and a centralized hub for everything related to Search!

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.